ModelEarth/community/interns/SCC-EPA-GDEdC-positions.md

 The candidate will develop Python code to translate community and industry material flow data, -- including on generation, transfer, recycling/reprocessing, and reuse -- to relate them to EPA's USEEIO model.

-The work will require close technical collaboration with the research mentors, the USEEIO modeling team and other interns.
+The work will require close technical collaboration with the research mentors and GA Tech research partner, the USEEIO modeling team and other community-based interns.

-The candidate will be expected to play a leading role in the Sept 19-20 community application development event @GA Tech to leverage this tool to serve community applications.
+The candidate will be expected to play a leading role in the September community application development event @GA Tech to leverage this tool to serve community applications.

-The candidate will be exposed to the latest in sustainable materials management modeling, make contacts at federal, state agencies, GA Tech, in industry, and become part of a modeling team.
+The candidate will be exposed to the latest in sustainable materials management modeling, make contacts at federal, state agencies, GA Tech, in industry, and become part of a dynamic modeling and research team.

 ### Learning Goals
 Learn essentials of environmentally-extended input-output modeling